pustotnik/playground/fwcmatch/README.md

 Also I wanted to play with such paramenters as number of read/filtered lines at one time and number of threads.

-NOTE: I wrote this code avoiding any memory reallocation during reading and filtering.
-For example for queue in multi-threaded implementation a simple fixed size ring/circular buffer is used.
+*NOTE*: I wrote this code **avoiding any memory (re)allocation on heap during reading and filtering**.
+All needed memory is allocated beforehand.
+For example for queue to communicate between producer and consumers in multi-threaded implementation a fixed size ring/circular buffer is used.
-And all memory buffers are allocated beforehand.

 This code is for Linix OS only.
 Maybe it can work on MacOS but I haven't tried.